-In the fiscal year ending September 30, 2015, the City of Homewood made no contributions to its post-employment benefits plan.
+In the fiscal year ending September 30, 2016, the City of Homewood made no contributions to its post-employment benefits plan.
 The plan was not funded at all, has no assets, and hence has a funded ratio of zero.
-As of October 1, 2015, the most recent actuarial valuation, the projected Actuarial Accrued Liability (AAL) was \$1,604,713, which is defined as that portion, as determined by a particular actuarial cost method (the City of Homewood uses the Projected Unit Cost Method), for each employee as the Actuarial Present Value of Benefits allocated to the valuation year.
+As of October 1, 2016, the most recent actuarial valuation, the projected Actuarial Accrued Liability (AAL) was \$1,604,713, which is defined as that portion, as determined by a particular actuarial cost method (the City of Homewood uses the Projected Unit Cost Method), for each employee as the Actuarial Present Value of Benefits allocated to the valuation year.
 The benefit attributed to the valuation year is that incremental portion of the total projected benefit earned during the year in accordance with the Plan's benefit formula.
 This allocation is based on each individual's service between date of hire and date of expected termination.
-Since no plan funding has occurred through fiscal year 2015, the entire actuarial accrued liability of \$1,604,713 was unfunded.
+Since no plan funding has occurred through fiscal year 2016, the entire actuarial accrued liability of \$1,604,713 was unfunded.

-Actuarial UAAL as a Actuarial Actuarial Accrued Percentage of Valuation Value of Liability Unfunded AAL Funded Covered Covered Date Assets (AAL) (UAAL) Ratio Payroll Payroll Sept.
-30, (a) (b) (b-a) (a/b) (c) (b-a/c) 2015 - 1,604,713 1,604,713 - 16,727,549 9.59%
+Actuarial UAAL as a Actua rial Actuarial Accrued Percentage of Valuat ion Value of Liability Un funded AAL Funded Covered Covered Date e Assets (AAL) (UAAL) Ratio Payroll Payroll Sept.
+3 30, (a) (b) (b-a) (a/b) (c) (b-a/c) 2015 5 \$- \$ 1,604,713 \$ 1,604,713 - \$ 16,727,549 9.59%